mcci-catena/Catena-mcciadk/README.md

 ### Contributors

-Terry Moore and ChaeHee Won of MCCI were the pricipal contributors to the code in the ADK (and the XDK on which it's based).
+Terry Moore and ChaeHee Won of MCCI were the principal contributors to the code in the ADK (and the XDK on which it's based).

 ### Trademark Acknowledgements